Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 >`cd ~/sigil-build`

-Then issue the following command to configure Sigil for building:
+Then issue the following command to configure Sigil for building (for Sigil 2.0.2 and higher):

-> `cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release ../sigil-src`
+> `cmake -G "Unix Makefiles" -DUSE_QT5=1 -DCMAKE_BUILD_TYPE=Release ../sigil-src`

+For earlier than Sigil 2.0.2 you can leave out -DUSE_QT5=1 (but it will hurt nothing if left in).

 If there are no errors, you're ready to build.